jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Hello Stargazer!
 I'm glad you came aboard.
 If it wasn't for you, the future would exist only in science fiction.
 Now because of you, we can start the era of mass-collaboration.

 There's lots of work ahead.
 But we've done it many times before, the Minutemen, Abolitionist, Civil Rights, Environmental movements have all changed the world.
 While I, unfortunately, can't tell you what your journey will be like.
-You can follow your own heroes, or better yet be your own celebrity.
+You can follow your own heroes, or better yet, be your own celebrity.
 I'm sure you'll soon love to tag #installsolarpanels, #forgetrushhour, #newsmallbusiness, #smallhomeliving.

 And if you like, you can follow my trek to make our society better.
 I'll be a guide.